frankshearar/Home/Global-Tools---NuGet-Implementation.md

 - My initial idea is for nuget.exe to not "treat" projects like this as restorable.
 So you will only be able to restore this type of projects through the restore task.

 ##### CLI actionables.
-- Make sure that the project file conforms to the above defined outline.
+###### Conform the above project outline
-- Help settle on the [package type name](#package-type-name), by considering their branding.
+###### Help settle on the [package type name](#package-type-name), by considering their branding.
+###### Local Tool and install location
+- How does the CLI make a decision about the RestorePackagesPath/baseintermediateOutputPath for local tools?
+###### In the current implementation -g installs a tool user-wide, in npm it's user wide
+- Would this cause a confusion?
+Is the branding correct?
+###### How will global tools be cleaned up
+Does the CLI provide a remove command?
+NuGet does not need to add tools to clean this global tools folder.
+However, we have had occasional complaints about the size of the .nuget folder.
+This increases it drastically
+###### Handle partial installs
+CLI needs to make sure they clean when the restore fails for whatever reason.
+Be it an incompatibility error, or where only 1/2 packages gets installed etc.

 #### Non-Goals
 Currently there is no plans to block users from being able to use DotnetCLIToolReference.